Different Types of Perms for Women

 Transforming an individual's image instantly is easy to do with a spot perm.
 Stylists perm targeted sections of the hair to create a specific look such as curls on top of the head.
 These perms add lift to the roots and make the hair look thicker and more luxurious.

 Perms don't have to be old fashioned.
 Adding texture to the bottom half of this style with a basic perm creates a modern and edgy shape.
 The hair can be blow dried smooth in the front for a sleek look and left wavy on the back and sides for a modern look and feel.

 A body wave can create loose waves along with volume.
 This style is achieved by using large perm rods.
 Wavy hair can be styled simply by applying some leave-in conditioner or light gel and allowing hair to dry naturally.
 To create a look with more volume, use a blow dryer.

-Partial spiral perms add curls or waves and texture to the lower strands of the hair.
+Partial spiral perms add curls and texture to the lower strands of the hair.
 The upper part of the hair is left straight to create a smooth texture.
 This type of perm works well for medium to long hair and adds a sexy, soft look to any style.

-Short and Bouncy Large Curl Perm
+Short and Bouncy

-Gentle Wave Perm
+Gentle Wavy Perm